 02 of 05

 Leafy vegetables grown for cooking, rather than salads and fresh eating, will actually grow slower and more tender in afternoon shade.
-They probably won't get as large as their full sun versions, but the smaller "baby" leaves will require less cooking and are often sweeter.
-(3-4 hours of sun per day)
+They probably won't get as large as their full-sun counterparts, but the smaller "baby" leaves require less cooking and are often sweeter.

 03 of 05

-Most root vegetables can get by on a half day of sunshine, however they will grow more slowly and take longer to reach full size.
+Most root vegetables can get by on four to five hours of sunshine per day, however, they will grow more slowly and take longer to reach full size.
 You can harvest some of them, like carrots and potatoes, while they are still small and sweet.
-You can also harvest beet and turnip greens, while you're waiting for their bulbs to fill out.
-You'll want your radishes to grow fast, so that they don't become woody or overly hot, but partial shade will prevent them from bolting to seed.
-(4-5 hours of sun per day)
+You can also harvest beet and turnip greens while you're waiting for their bulbs to fill out.
+You'll want your radishes to grow fast so they don't become woody or overly hot, but partial shade will prevent them from bolting to seed.

 04 of 05